denisberezovik/NewsBox/README.md

 About: NewsBox analyses millions of articles every day to deliver you access to the top trending news stories influencing the world right now.

-***This application features a news display based on the selected category, a news search, and the saving of news to Bookmarks via CoreData.
-Also, there is news feed pagination, but unfortunately due to the free api the number of pages is limited.***
+***The application implements FaceID or TouchID authorization and stores this data in userDefaults.
+There are also news categories that display news depending on the selected category.
+The app has a news search, as well as the ability to save (and delete) news to bookmarks using CoreData.***

 **HomeScreen with selected cathegory "technology"**